defi-wonderland/handbook/sites/wonderland/docs/testing/unit-integration.md

 <aside>
 💡

 Not all logic can be mocked.
-One notorious exception is multiple calls to the same function, which should return different values - for example `balanceOf` calls sandwiching a transfer.
+One notorious exception is multiple calls to the same function, which should return different values - for example, `balanceOf` calls sandwiching a transfer.
 Using a mock contract, with as little logic as possible, is then necessary.

 </aside>